Permanent Camouflage on Keloid-Prone Skin: Understanding the Risks

 Tattooing and Keloid Risks

 Tattooing involves puncturing the skin to deposit pigment, which can be perceived by the body as a new injury.
+Understanding what is paramedical tattooing and the difference from what is cosmetic tattoo helps patients appreciate why keloid-prone individuals require specialized evaluation before any tattooing procedure.
 For those prone to keloids, this process may trigger the formation of a new keloid or exacerbate an existing one.

 Best Practices for Camouflaging Keloid Scars